bseltz-cohesity/scripts/powershell/replicationQueue/README.md

 * -cancelAll: (optional) cancel existing replication tasks
 * -cancelOutdated: (optional) cancel outdated replication tasks
 * -showFinished: (optional) also display completed replications
-* -olderThan: (optional) only show/cancel replications older than X days
+* -olderThan: (optional) only show/cancel replications older than X days (use with -cancelall)
-* -newerThan: (optional) only show/cancel replications newer than X days
+* -newerThan: (optional) only show/cancel replications newer than X days (use with -cancelall)
-* -ifExpiringBefore: (optional) consider outdated any replicas that will expire in X days or less
+* -ifExpiringBefore: (optional) consider outdated any replicas that will expire in X days or less (use with -canceloutdated)
 * -commit: (optional) perform cancelations, otherwise run in test mode